Solving the problem of puppy mills

 The facts of life for dogs in puppy mills have been documented over the years through periodic undercover exposés.
 It’s less well known, but the same conditions and abuses exist in cat, rabbit and bird mills.
 And, while most people agree that animals intended to become members of someone’s family shouldn’t be medically neglected, psychologically abused or knowingly (or unknowingly) bred with costly and heartbreaking congenital conditions, puppy mills are protected by powerful agriculture lobbies in their states of residence.
 To the surprise of most pet lovers, animals in pet mills are legally considered to be livestock and efforts to legislate meaningful change to pet mills is fought by factory farmers and their “ag” industry allies in every state.

 The alternative to reforming pet mill operations is to reform the local municipal ordinances that govern the sale of pets in pet stores.
 That’s what the Best Friends puppy mill initiatives have focused on since 2007, when we identified puppy mills as one of the significant factors contributing to the number of animals dying in shelters across the country.
-In fact, it is estimated that up to 25 percent of pets in shelters are purebred.

 We are now celebrating more than 100 communities that have enacted a local ordinance banning the sale of mill-bred pets in local pet stores in favor of the sale (adoption) of dogs, cats and, in many cases, rabbits from shelters or rescue groups.
 The most recent community to join this group, Las Vegas, just passed their ordinance last week.